Shaunlipy/ab-test/README.md

 Net conversion: 0.0156

-Gross conversion, retention, and net conversion are percentages, I treat it as unit of diversion.
+Gross conversion, and net conversion are percentages, they are using the number of cookies as their denomiators.
+I treat them as unit of diversion.
+And analytical estimate is comparable to the empirical variation.

 ### Sizing
 #### Number of sample vs. power

 I did not use the Bonferroni correction.
-And I used Gross conversion, Retention, and Net conversion as evaluation metrics.
+And I used Gross conversion, and Net conversion as evaluation metrics.
 I would need 685325 pageviews for a test of alpha = 0.05 and beta = 0.2.

 #### Duration vs. Exposure

-Since this experiment won't jeopardise Udacity's current business, I would divert 100% to this experiment.
-And would roughly need 18 days to complete the experiment.
+I chose to set 0.8 (80%) as the number of fraction to be exposed.
+Since 80% will be exposed and the subsequent impact will be minimum.
+It will not bring too much potential harm to Udacity's business.
+Furthermore, the experiment itself is not too risky because it will only be a popup message.
+Nothing too sensative.

-Since I don't see any downside or side effects of this diversion.
+For the duration, since I need 685325 page views in total, and 40000 people, with 80%, roughly 22 days will yield the desired results.

 ## Experiment Analysis
 ### Sanity Checks